 From your clothes, to your toiletries, what you pack is important when traveling sustainably.
 You have to be prepared for the things you might need along the way, and packing some essentials will help greatly in limiting your demands and reducing your waste.

 The way we choose to live and our refusal to waste, requires some more space whilst packing, as not everything can be found on the go.
 But this doesn’t feel like a drag at all.
 We are happy to pop out our metal straw when buying a coconut on the street, and to purify our water on a moving bus so we can drink out of a tap.

-So pack smartly before you go if you want to make most of your sustainable travels.
-We’ll extend greatly on what we take for our travel in a future post, showing you the possibilities and the specific products.
+We have extended greatly on the travel essentials we take with us, showing you the possibilities and the specific products.
 There is more out there than you think!

 7. Enjoy animals and wildlife consciously

 Another detrimental aspect of tourism is that it can promote animals’ exploitation and even the destruction of whole ecosystems.
 And we don’t want that happening, do we?

 Read up on sanctuaries or national parks you plan on visiting.
 Look at their policy about animal welfare, and please cut through the crap.
 There are plenty of reviews available from people that give a damn, and based on their experiences you can make a valid consideration of where to go.

 Animal rights and welfare are not very present in many countries.
 We have seen beatings, stone throwing and confinements of the worst kind.
 Although we have to accept many parts of local life, even the negative ones, there are times when we feel its important to stand up for what we believe in.